mcPrefect/medical-rag-bandit/README.md

 ```

----

 ## Configuration

-All hyperparameters are in `configs/config.yaml`.
-No code changes needed to adjust reward weights, bandit parameters, retrieval top-k, safety thresholds, or model paths.
+All hyperparameters are in `configs/config.yaml`